cryologger/glacier-velocity-tracker/README.md

 The Cryologger GVT is built using almost exclusively using components from [SparkFun](https://www.sparkfun.com/), with a list of the main components shown below.

-For a more detailed bill of materials, including requirements for power and mounting for a complete deployable system, please see [ASSEMBLY.md](/Documentation/ASSEMBLY.md).
+For a more detailed bill of materials, including requirements for power and mounting of a complete deployable system, please see [ASSEMBLY.md](/Documentation/ASSEMBLY.md).

 **Table 1.** Components making up Cryologger GVT v2.2.1.
 Prices are listed in USD and are current as of December 2023.
 Taxes and/or shipping are not included. <sup>1</sup>Denotes optional component.
 | Component | Product | Quantity | Cost (USD) |